Uniform Construction Code

 Act 36 of 2017: An act requiring the re-review of the 2015 International Code Council (ICC) building codes; amending the make-up of the UCC Review and Advisory Council, the triennial review process and it’s timeline; permitting Philadelphia to pass an ordinance adopting the 2018 commercial ICC codes; raising the building permit fee from $4.00 to $4.50; creating a UCC Review and Advisory Council administrative account to pay for Council expenses; and providing for a local board of appeals to be created according to the UCC and municipal code officials to use Labor & Industry’s requirements for uncertified buildings without passing an ordinance; and establishing a six month statute of limitations for permit application submissions after regulations adopting updated building codes go into effect.

-Act 45 (with all amendments up to and including those made in Act 106 of 2008)
+Act 45 (with all amendments up to and including the most recent amendments)